-Your system starting and stopping more often will cause it to use more energy and wear down faster.
+Your system starting and stopping more often , may cause it to use more energy and wear down faster.
 Longer run cycles are more efficient.

 HVAC systems generally last 10 to 15 years.
 However, your system becomes less efficient and performs worse as it gets older.
 Therefore, after about 10 years, you may want to start looking for a replacement.
 Even if you are not having any major problems, modern HVAC systems will save you money on your energy bills because they are more efficient.
 Plus, they generally come with 10-year warranties, so you won’t need to worry about replacing them for quite a while.

 Probably not.
-Most older systems use Freon R-22, which has been phased out and replaced with Freon R-410A, also known as Puron.
+Older systems use Freon R-22, which has been phased out and replaced with Freon R-410A, also known as Puron.
 Puron is more environmentally friendly and more efficient.
-In addition, the minimum SEER rating or efficiency that we can use today is 13 SEER (most older systems are 10 SEER and below).
+In addition, the minimum SEER rating or efficiency that we can use today is 13 SEER (older systems are 10 SEER and below).
 The refrigerant and efficiency rating of your indoor coil and outdoor unit must be the same, so you have to replace the whole system at once.

 Matched systems ensure maximum performance, maximum efficiency, and maximum comfort.